navidre/new_grokking_to_leetcode/tutorial/README.md

 6. `__add__(self, other)`: Defines behavior for the addition operator `+`.
 7. `__eq__(self, other)`: Defines behavior for the equality operator `==`.
 8. `__iter__(self)`: Should return an iterator for the object.
 This method allows objects to be used in loops.
+9. `__or__(self, other)`: Defines behavior for the bitwise OR operator `|` for custom classes.
+Note that this is for bitwise operations, which differ from logical operations typically used with boolean values.
+However, in Python, if you define this method, you can use the `|` operator for logical OR operations for instances of your class if that's the intended design.
+11. `__and__(self, other)`: Defines behavior for the bitwise AND operator `&` for custom classes.
+Like `__or__`, it's officially for bitwise operations but can be adapted for logical AND operations between class instances.

 These methods allow developers to utilize Python’s built-in language features with their own user-defined objects and can be overridden to customize the behavior of these operations.

+> :star2: **Fun Fact:** [LangChain's LCEL](https://python.langchain.com/v0.1/docs/expression_language/) overwrites the `__or__` magic/dunder method to connect sequential blocks!

 # Data Structure Notes